Qutuz: Battle of Ain Jalut

 This was the first defeat suffered by the Mongols since they attacked the Islamic world.
 They fled from Damascus, then from the whole of the northern Levant.
 Qutuz entered Damascus with his army and sent Baibars to Homs to liquidate the remaining Mongols.
-While Alam ad-Din Sonjar was nominated by Qutuz as the sultan's deputy in Damascus, Qutuz granted Aleppo to al-Malik al-Said Ala'a ad-Din as the Emir of Mosul; also a new Abbasid Caliph was about to be installed by Qutuz.
+While Qutuz nominated Alam ad-Din Sonjar as the sultan's deputy in Damascus, Qutuz granted Aleppo to al-Malik al-Said Ala'a ad-Din as the Emir of Mosul; also a new Abbasid Caliph was about to be installed by Qutuz.
 The Levant region from the border of Egypt to the river Euphrates was freed from the Mongols' control.
-After this victory the Mamluks stretched their sovereignty to the Levant and were recognized by the Ayyubids and the others as legitimate rulers.
-When Hulagu heard about the defeat of the Mongol Army he executed an-Nasir Yusuf near Tabriz.
+After this victory, the Mamluks stretched their sovereignty to the Levant and were recognized by the Ayyubids and the others as legitimate rulers.
+When Hulagu heard about the defeat of the Mongol Army, he executed An-Nasir Yusuf near Tabriz.
 Hulagu kept threatening the Mamluk Sultanate, but soon he was struck hard by conflicts with the Mongols of the Golden Horde, in the western half of the Eurasian Steppe during the Berke–Hulagu war.
 Hulagu died in 1265 and would never avenge the defeat of the Mongols at Ain Jalut.

-The battle is also notable for being the earliest known battle where explosive hand cannons (midfa in Arabic) were used.
-These explosives were employed by the Mamluk Egyptians in order to frighten the Mongol horses and cavalry and cause disorder in their ranks.
-The explosive gunpowder compositions of these cannons were later described in Arabic chemical and military manuals in the early 14th century.
+Some of the earliest explosive hand cannons (midfa in Arabic) were employed by the Mamluk Egyptians during the battle to frighten the Mongol horses and cavalry and cause disorder in their ranks.
+The Mamluks under Qutuz then went on to take back all of Iraq and Syria.
+The last city the Mamluks retook before his assassination was the grand city of Baghdad.

 Assassination

 On his way back to Cairo, Qutuz was assassinated while on a hunting expedition in Salihiyah.
 According to both modern and medieval Muslim historians such as al-Maqrizi, Baibars was involved in the assassination.
-Al-Maqrizi further explains that the emirs who struck down Qutuz were Emir Badr ad-Din Baktut, Emir Ons, and Emir Bahadir al-Mu'izzi.
-While Western historians mentions that Baibars were in on the conspiracy and assigned him direct responsibility.
-Muslim chroniclers from the Mamluk era stated that Baibars' motivation was either to avenge the killing of his friend, the leader of the Bahariyya Faris ad-Din Aktai during Sultan Aybak's reign; or due to Qutuz's decision to grant Aleppo to al-Malik al-Said Ala'a ad-Din the Emir of Mosul, instead of to Baibars as had promised to him before the Battle of Ain Jalut.
+Al-Maqrizi further explains that the emirs who struck down Qutuz were Emir Badr ad-Din Baktut, Emir Ons and Emir Bahadir al-Mu'izzi.
+Western historians mention that Baibars was in on the conspiracy and assign him direct responsibility.
+Muslim chroniclers from the Mamluk era stated that Baibars' motivation was either to avenge the killing of his friend, the leader of the Bahariyya Faris ad-Din Aktai during Sultan Aybak's reign or due to Qutuz's decision to grant Aleppo to al-Malik al-Said Ala'a ad-Din the Emir of Mosul, instead of to Baibars as had promised to him before the Battle of Ain Jalut.

-Qutuz was first buried in the town of Al-Qusair and then reburied in a cemetery in Cairo, Egypt.
-Baibars returned to a Cairo which were undergoing celebrations on the victory over the Mongols, where he became the new sultan.
-Baibars was at once admired by the people as he revoked the war taxes which had been imposed by Qutuz.
+Qutuz was first buried in Al-Qusair and then reburied in a cemetery in Cairo, Egypt.
+Baibars returned to Cairo, which was undergoing celebrations on the victory over the Mongols, where he became the new sultan.
+The people at once admired Baibars as he revoked the war taxes that Qutuz had imposed.